• Skip to main content

 Fried rice often gets relegated to the status of semi-forgettable takeout side.
 A greasy add-on to the Chinese takeout order: good but not great, a nice filler or base for the “main” entrée.
 But a great fried rice recipe stands its own as a filling, flavorful, and satisfying dinner.
 This chicken and shrimp fried rice takes 20 minutes, and tastes great.

-You’ll also like: Homemade Miso Soup and Spring Vegetable Farrotto
+You’ll also like: Homemade Miso Soup, Spring Vegetable Farrotto, and Mixed Mushroom Risotto

 peas and onion and chives on marble